MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/index.md

 *   Inspecting the properties of an individual resource, such as the HTTP headers, content, size, and so on.

 If you're looking for ways to improve page load performance, don't start with the **Network** tool.
 There are many types of load performance issues that aren't related to network activity.
 Start with the **Lighthouse** tool, because it gives you targeted suggestions on how to improve your page.
-See [Optimize website speed](../speed/get-started.md).
+See [Optimize website speed using Lighthouse](../speed/get-started.md).

 <!-- ====================================================================== -->